-I always take a Camp Axe with me on any trip longer than one day.
-I prefer a camp axe for chopping firewood and there are some cases where they just work better than a Pack Saw.
-Since I generally take a pack mule with me on longer trips, I usually attach my Camp Axe to the outside of my pack load, offsetting the weight with other gear or by packing the opposing side that much heavier.
-You can, however, easily attach a Camp Axe with a sheath to your saddle.
-A Camp Axe sheath is usually designed with rings on either side, which can easily be tied to you saddle strings.
-This puts the Camp Axe at a nice angle to slide the handle under your leg.
+I almost always take an axe with me on any trip longer than one day.
+I prefer a camp axe for chopping firewood, and there are some cases where they just work better than a pack saw.
+Since I generally take a pack mule with me on longer trips, I usually attach my camp axe to the outside of my pack load, offsetting the weight with other gear or by packing the opposing side that much heavier.
+You can, however, easily attach a camp axe with a sheath to your saddle.
+An axe sheath is usually designed with rings on either side, which can easily be tied to you saddle strings.
+This puts the axe at a nice angle to slide the handle under your leg.

 Do I really need to carry a pack saw or a camp axe?